Summary:

 Because this verse is so clear, no Islamic scholar or school of thought ever denied the legitimacy of Halala.
 The only difference lies in the details of how it can be carried out (link):

 But ironically, this stricter view ends up being even more harmful to women.
-If the second husband refuses to divorce her, the woman could lose both—her children and the man she still loves—even though she may be completely innocent in the original divorce.
+If the second husband refuses to divorce her, the woman could lose both, i.e. her children and the man she still loves, even though she may be completely innocent in the original divorce.

-In either case, it’s the woman who suffers the most, and Halala—far from being a merciful or wise system—often becomes a source of deep injustice.
+In either case, it’s the woman who suffers the most, and Halala becomes a source of deep injustice.

 Why Many Muslim Women Still Choose to Go Through the Painful Process of Halala

-In many Islamic societies, the process of Halala—where a divorced woman must marry another man, consummate that marriage, and get divorced again before she can return to her first husband—comes with shame, emotional stress, and real risks for women.
+In many Islamic societies, the process of Halala comes with shame, emotional stress, and real risks for women.
 Society often looks down on women who go through this process.
-Still, many Muslim women choose to do it.
-Why?

 The Fist Reason: They Still Love Their First Husband

-As humans, we experience all kinds of emotions—love, anger, regret.
-Sometimes in a moment of anger, a husband may say "Talaq" (divorce) three times, officially ending the marriage in Islam.
+As humans, we experience all kinds of emotions like love, anger, regret etc. Sometimes in anger, a husband may divorce her.
 But should that moment of anger permanently erase all the love and shared memories they had?

 Often, both the husband and wife still care for each other after the divorce.
 They may want to fix things, reunite, and raise their children together again.
-But Islamic law doesn’t allow that unless the woman marries another man and then gets divorced again—a condition known as Halala.
+But Islamic law doesn’t allow that unless the woman undergoes the shameful process of Halala.

 This seems unfair.
-If both people truly want to be together again, shouldn’t they be supported, not punished?
+If both people truly want to be together again, shouldn’t they be supported, instead of punishing them?
 Helping them reunite would be better for them and especially for their children.
 Denying them that chance just because of a mistake or emotional outburst makes their lives even harder.

 But What About the 3-Month Waiting Period?

-Islamic scholars often argue that the three-month waiting period (called iddah) after divorce is enough time for couples to reflect and possibly reconcile.
-And if they don’t reconcile during this time, they say it’s a punishment from Allah—especially if the woman then has to go through Halala.
+Islamic scholars argue that the three-month waiting period (called iddah) after divorce is enough time for couples to reflect and possibly reconcile.
+And if they don’t reconcile during this time, they say that then Halala is a punishment from Allah for them.

 But real life is more complicated than that.

 Sometimes, three months just isn’t enough time to cool down, think things through, and understand the depth of the relationship.
 The pain of being separated from your partner or children often takes longer to truly hit.
-Living with your parents again, dealing with loneliness, or being a single parent—these experiences may take more than three months to make someone realise what they lost.
+Living with your parents again, dealing with loneliness, or being a single parent, all these experiences may take more than three months to make someone realise what they lost.

 So saying that three months is enough to solve every emotional conflict is unrealistic.
 Human relationships don’t work that neatly.